imPBH/ProjetSQL-B2/README.md

  ```

 This one is pretty simple because all the data we need is available in the `staff` table in the old database.
 So we just retrieve all the data we need and insert them into our `employee_data` table in the new database.
-We also do the same request for the `player` and `coach` tables in the old database because the `employee_data` need to contains all the data about all the employees, so we put everybody in this table.
+We also make the same request for the `player` and `coach` tables in the old database because the `employee_data` need to contain all the data about all the employees, so we put everybody in this table.

 Another table that doesn't use foreign keys is the `game` table.
 This one is actually the same as in the old database, it only contains an ID as a primary key and the name of the game.
-So we just need to retrieve the name into the old database and insert it into the new one, we don't need to retrieve the ID because it will be autoincremented.
+So, we just need to retrieve the name into the old database and insert it into the new one, we don't need to retrieve the ID because it will be autoincremented.
 ```SQL
 INSERT INTO new.game (Name)
 SELECT